UofT-DSI/visualization/02_activities/assignments/assignment_3.md

     > How did you choose which features of your chosen dataset to include or exclude from your visualization?
     - For Visualization 1: I included year + severity to supports causal reasoning.
 I excluded factors of weather and lighting since secondary confounders not central to narrative

-    - For visualization 2: I included neighbourhood, KSI count, and population to demonstrate the distribution of KSI based on spatial map, and exluded the exact coordinates to ensure the protection of privacy & ethical consideration.
+    - For visualization 2: I included neighbourhood, KSI count to demonstrate the distribution of KSI based on spatial map, and exluded the exact coordinates to ensure the protection of privacy & ethical consideration.

     > What ‘underwater labour’ contributed to your final data visualization product?
     Data Cleaning & Validation: